davidAlgis/InteropUnityCUDA/Readme.md

 # Platform availability

 It has been tested only on Unity 2021.1 and CUDA 12.2.
 At the moment it only work with OpenGL and DirectX11 graphics API.
+The plugin has been made for windows, but it can be compile with Linux too.
 For DirectX11 texture only works with `Texture2D` type not with `RenderTexture` (see. https://github.com/davidAlgis/InteropUnityCUDA/issues/2).

 # Meta